Lenovo Edge Server

 Intrusion arm/disarm feature

-The Kensington cable slot can also double as an electronic switch to disarm the intrusion switch detection, so that authorized servicing of the hardware can be performed without triggering the security actions.
+The Kensington cable slot can also double as an electronic switch to disarm the intrusion switch detection, so that authorised servicing of the hardware can be performed without triggering the security actions.
 Available as the Tamper Detection Kit, CTO only.
 The kit includes a Kensington lock (without cable) that is attached to the outside of the server.

 Note: This intrusion arm/disarm feature is not supported with the 1U or 2U rack enclosure mounting options, due to physical restrictions with the Kensington lock.